programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 ```

 This makes it much easier to use this method in conjunction with the
-find method as in the next example, which checks for the letter “d” in
+`find` method as in the next example, which checks for the letter "d" in
-the first six characters of “Hello World” and correctly tells us it is
+the first six characters of "Hello World" and correctly tells us it is
 not there (-1).
 This technique is much more useful in longer strings –
 entire documents for example.
 Note that the absence of an integer before
 the colon signifies we want to start at the beginning of the string.
 We